Tumbler is a service or a protocol which anonymizes the sender and receiver of money or crypto essentially making it impossible to trace transactions.

 Crypto tumbler injects more privacy into the operations of crypto users.
 It is a service that mixes the transaction from a user with others to remove the chance of anyone finding out the source of the crypto.

-When a tumbler service is used, and transactions are done, people can’t say for sure the sender of an amount of cryptocurrencies.
+When a such a service is used, and transactions are done, people can’t say for sure the sender of an amount of cryptocurrencies.

 Crypto users that want to remain anonymous can send their cryptocurrencies to a tumbler service, a crypto blending ecosystem, or a crypto mixing platform.